PeoplePlusAI/Sthaan/README.md

 * [Rakshitha Ram](https://www.linkedin.com/in/rakshitha-ram-48351039/)
 * [Sreeram Sridhar](https://www.linkedin.com/in/sreeram-sridhar/)

-## Anchor for this Program

-Sreeram Sridhar [sreeram@peopleplus.ai]

-## Discussions
+## Questions ?

 If you have any queries/doubts or new ideas regarding this project please create an issue in this repo.
 Let's have a discussion!
+For any other queries, please reach out to [Sreeram Sridhar](mailto:sreeram@peopleplus.ai)

 ## Contributors
 <a href="https://github.com/PeoplePlusAI/Sthan/graphs/contributors">